Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

 \subsection{The propagation velocity of congestion}

-We aim to derive the propagation velocity of congestion from the responses to further strengthen the conclusions from Sec.~\ref{sec43}.
-Figure~\ref{fig:generic_shape_min_sample} depicts the velocity responses for sections on motorway~A3 already shown in \fig{fig:generic_shape}(c) broken down by the individual indicators.
-This representation emphasizes the propagation nature of the minima and maxima, and therefore the propagation of congestion, in a very clear fashion.
-This clearly striking representation by itself gives rise to the question if it is possible to derive the propagation velocity $v_c$ of congestion from our results, which values typically lie between 15 km/h and 20 km/h~\cite{Kerner_2004,Treiber2010}.
-To answer the question we determine the propagation velocity of congestion from all types of responses for interchange Breitscheid and motorway~A3.
+Figure~\ref{fig:generic_shape_min_sample} depicts the velocity responses for sections on motorway~A3, as previously illustrated in \fig{fig:generic_shape}(c), broken down by the individual indicators.
+This representation serves to emphasise the propagation nature of the minima and maxima, and therefore the propagation of congestion, in a particularly clear manner.
+This striking representation prompts the question of whether the propagation velocity~$v_c$ of congestion can be derived from our findings, which typically ranges between 15~km/h and 20~km/h~\cite{Kerner_2004,Treiber2010}.
+To answer the question, we approach to determine the propagation velocity of congestion from all types of responses for the Breitscheid interchange and the A3 motorway.
 A complete overview of all responses for both locations in the representation of \fig{fig:generic_shape_min_sample} is given in \fig{fig:generic_shape_min} in the Appendix~\ref{ap_generic_shape_min}.
-To determine the propagation velocities, we work out the positions of the corresponding local minima (or maxima) in the response curves for two sections $k$ and $l$ to retrieve the time lag difference $\Delta\tau^{(\sigma)}_{kl}$.
+To determine the propagation velocities, we work out the positions of the corresponding local minima (or maxima) in the response curves for two sections $k$ and $l$ to obtain the time lag difference $\Delta\tau^{(\sigma)}_{kl}$.
 Dividing the distance $d_{kl}$ between the two sections by the corresponding time lag difference determines the propagation velocity $v_{\text{prop}}^{(x)}$ of the congestion:

 where $x=v,q,\rho$ denotes the type of response and $\sigma=\text{min,max}$ the type of local extremum that has to be taken into account.